jtskxx/JETSKI-QUBIC-POOL/README.md

 During **Qubic Idling**, the **QXMR Proof-of-Concept (POC)** starts automatically.
 Each valid share is rewarded as an **extra bonus** in Qubic

-**CPU mining of XMR is mandatory**, as the shares are tied to the pool computors identities and are required to maintain **100%** of pool revenue
+**CPU mining of QXMR is mandatory**, as the shares are tied to the pool computors identities and are required to maintain **100%** of pool revenue

 **QXMR mining** is enabled by **default** when CPU mining is active, no extra configuration is needed